What Does Sewer Line Replacement Actually Cost?

 Trenchless Pipe Bursting

 Pipe bursting pulls a new HDPE or PVC pipe through the old one while simultaneously fracturing the old pipe outward.
-This is a full replacement — not just a liner — and costs $60 to $200 per linear foot, averaging $150 to $190 per foot for most residential jobs.
+This is a full replacement, not just a liner, and 2026 costs run $100 to $250 per linear foot, with most residential jobs landing between $4,000 and $15,000.
 Small access pits are still required at each end, but the trench is eliminated entirely.
 Learn more about the full trenchless sewer repair process and costs.

 Best for: Severely deteriorated pipes that need full replacement without extensive excavation.